samusyrjanen/forum/README.md

 ### purpose
 Website where users can discuss different topics.

+### description
+Users can create accounts and post threads into the forum.
+Each thread has a topic and main text.
+In thread page users can like and comment the thread.
+Users can also send private messages to each other and search usernames.

 ### plan
 - (done) User can log in and out and create a new account.
 - (done) All accounts have different usernames and cannot leave usernames or passwords blank.